-The Nurturing Parenting Programs (NPP), are family based programs for the prevention and treatment of child abuse and neglect.
-The programs were developed to help families who have been identified by child welfare agencies for past child abuse and neglect or who are at high risk for child abuse and neglect.
-The goals of NPP are to: increase parents' sense of self-worth, personal empowerment, empathy, bonding, and attachment; increase the use of alternative strategies to harsh and abusive disciplinary practices; increase parents' knowledge of age-appropriate developmental expectations; and reduce abuse and neglect rates.
+The program is used to help families who have been identified by child welfare agencies for past child abuse and neglect or who are at high risk for child abuse and neglect.
+The goals of NPP are to: increase parents' sense of self-worth, personal empowerment, empathy, bonding and attachment; increase the use of alternative strategies to harsh and abusive disciplinary practices; increase parents' knowledge of age-appropriate developmental expectations; and reduce abuse and neglect rates.
+The philosophy and approach of NPP incorporates the protective factors and aligns with the missions of Kids Central.

-Parenting Journey:
+Parenting Journey Program (PJP):

-The Parenting Journey Program (PJP) is a 12-session group that helps parents take better care of themselves, gain new parenting skills and build strong relationships as they work toward reuniting with their children.
+PJP is a 12-session group that helps parents take better care of themselves, gain new parenting skills and build strong relationships as they work toward reuniting with their children.
 It allows parents an opportunity to develop themselves as nurtured and nurturing people, capable of making responsible and informed choices in raising their children.
 The curriculum concentrates on the emotional understanding of what it means to be a parent; helps parents envision a positive future for themselves and their children; emphasizes the parent as a person rather than the child or the child in a disciplinary relationship with the parent; helps parents reflect on their own upbringing and draw conclusions about how to be a good parent.
 The goals of PJP are to: for the parents to discover strengths as individuals and as parents, learn to value themselves and their children, increase their self-respect and self-esteem, learn about hope, trust and forgiveness, learn to cope with negative thoughts, establish goals for themselves and their children, discover their circles of community support, understand how past factors influence their parenting styles, and to develop skills to love, care for, protect and teach their children.

-Family Connections:
+Family Connections Collaborative (FCC):

-The Family Connections Collaborative (FCC) program serves families with children, aged 0 -17 years old, which are classified by the Department's Family Functioning Assessment as "safe" but "high" or "very high" rating.
+FCC program serves families with children, aged 0 -17 years old, which are classified by the Department's Family Functioning Assessment as "safe" but "high" or "very high" risk.
 Over the course of time with their families, the provider strictly adheres to the theories and philosophies of the evidence based program.
-The FCC program also provides intervention to ensure a safe environment and develop working resource networks; and in doing so will serve as the least restrictive setting.
+These strategies allow for intervention to ensure a safe environment and develop working resource networks; and in doing so will serve as the least restrictive setting.
 This will decrease the reoccurrence of child maltreatment, and address factors related to child maltreatment in order to decrease the number of children in out of home placement.